rhegipatricio/The-Incredible-Liri/README.md

 ![](/images/03_twitter_results.png)

-Notice how they matchup with a screenshot of the actual twitter account tweets starting with the "Happy Father's Day" tweet and goes up.
+Notice how LIRI's pulled tweets and the tweets from the actual twitter matchup with a screenshot of the actual twitter account tweets starting with the "Happy Father's Day" tweet and goes up to the "HIMYM right now.
+Season 5 Ep 15 "Rabbit or Duck" tweet.

 ![](/images/04_matchup.png)